Job Title: Part 121 ATR First Officer

 -

-Safely maneuver the aircraft during all phases of flight and monitor flight conditions, including weather and cargo safety.
+Safely maneuver the aircraft through all phases of flight, monitoring flight conditions, weather, and cargo safety.

 -